rgilks/geno-1/docs/SPEC.md

 ## Conclusion

 This specification outlines a detailed plan to build an interactive 3D music visualizer with generative audio, using Rust, WebAssembly, and WebGPU.
-By focusing on a **browser-first implementation** and leveraging these modern technologies, we aim to achieve high-performance graphics and audio all within a web page, while also keeping the door open for a native app version with the same core code.
+By focusing on a **browser-first implementation** and leveraging these modern technologies, we aim to achieve high-performance graphics and audio all within a web page.
 The system will offer users a unique blend of **algorithmic music creation and visual immersion**, all controlled through a sleek, subtle interface that feels like part of the art.

 By following this spec, a developer should implement each component step by step – audio, visuals, and interaction – and ensure they seamlessly integrate.
 The end result will be a **novel creative application**: one where music generates itself under the hood, yet the user can shape and influence it in real time, both seeing and hearing the immediate impact of their actions.
 With Rust + WASM ensuring efficiency, and WebGPU enabling cutting-edge in-browser 3D rendering, this project will demonstrate a state-of-the-art web-based audio-visual experience.